si3nloong/sqlike/README.md

 go get github.com/si3nloong/sqlike
 ```

-Fully compatible with native library `database/sql`, which mean you are allow to use `driver.Valuer` and `sql.Scanner`
+Fully compatible with native library `database/sql`, which mean you are allow to use `driver.Valuer` and `sql.Scanner`.

 ### Minimum Requirements